kodecocodes/swift-algorithm-club/Heap/README.markdown

 This is a max-heap because every parent node is greater than its children. `(10)` is greater than `(7)` and `(2)`. `(7)` is greater than `(5)` and `(1)`.

 As a result of this heap property, a max-heap always stores its largest item at the root of the tree.
 For a min-heap, the root is always the smallest item in the tree.
-The heap property is useful because heaps are often used as a [priority queue](../Priority%20Queue/)to access the "most important" element quickly.
+The heap property is useful because heaps are often used as a [priority queue](../Priority%20Queue/) to access the "most important" element quickly.

 > **Note:** The root of the heap has the maximum or minimum element, but the sort order of other elements are not predictable.
 For example, the maximum element is always at index 0 in a max-heap, but the minimum element isn’t necessarily the last one. -- the only guarantee you have is that it is one of the leaf nodes, but not which one.